Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QSplashScreen-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-qsplashscreen-main.py
     :lines: 70-74

 The user can hide the splash screen by clicking on it with the mouse.
-Since the splash screen is typically displayed before the event loop has started running, it is necessary to periodically call :sip:ref:`~PyQt6.QtCore.QCoreApplication.processEvents` to receive the mouse clicks.
+For mouse handling to work, call QApplication::processEvents() periodically during startup.

 It is sometimes useful to update the splash screen with messages, for example, announcing connections established or modules loaded as the application starts up: